Frequently Asked Questions about Admissions

 What opportunities exist for parental involvement in the school?

 Parent involvement is a critical factor in a child's successful experience in their school.
 We strongly encourage parent involvement through parent-teacher conferences, classroom observations, parent education nights, and participation in schoolwide events.
-Annual events include a two school picnics, an elementary camping retreat, three liturgy ceremonies, the silent auction and gala dinner, and student-led talent showcases such as the Spring Sing Fundraiser and the ELEVENT (elementary evening of entertainment).
+Annual events include a two school picnics, an elementary camping retreat, three liturgy ceremonies, the silent auction and gala dinner, and student-led talent showcases such as the Spring Sing Fundraiser.

 What is the parent co-op and why does it exist?